rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

-### <a id="sec-biomechanics"></a>Biomechanics and modeling
+### <a id="sec-biomechanics"></a>Biomechanics and numerical modeling

 Biomechanics is another research avenue, where physical or virtual models of a baby's head are developed and subject to various traumatic conditions.
 Kinematics and materials deformations can be measured and compared to known or estimated tissue injury thresholds.

-Understanding of biomechanical properties of pediatric tissues remains elusive, while scaling of injury thresholds from animal models or adults to human infants is challenging.
+Understanding of biomechanical properties of pediatric tissues remains elusive, whereas scaling of injury thresholds from animal models or adults to human infants is challenging.

 Results have been inconclusive so far, and it remains unclear whether shaking alone can generate sufficient forces to cause traumatic rupture of bridging veins, subdural hemorrhage, and retinal hemorrhage.
+Forensic implications of such negative findings are also unclear due to intrinsic limitations of biomechanical and finite element models.

  On the other hand, forces generated during impacts have been found to be consistently larger than with shaking alone.

 > "Although only Cory and Jones reported rotational head accelerations in excess of predicted injury thresholds for concussion, no study has to date demonstrated that shaking alone, without an associated impact, exceeds the injury thresholds associated with SDH." <span class="ref">(<a href="https://journals.sagepub.com/doi/full/10.1177/0025802414564495">Jones 2015</a>, p.
 292)</span>